ABEDAVIDscripts/PedalPoint_Performance_and_Optimization/README.md

 - Seasonal Revenue
 - Rider Demographics
 - Recommendation on raising prices next year
-- The dashboard is designed using the company’s color palette and structured for ease of navigation.
+- The dashboard should be designed using the company’s color palette and structured for ease of navigation.
-- We need a preliminary version Asap, provide an estimated timeline for completion
+- Provide a preliminary version Asap, also to provide an estimated timeline for completion

 <BR>
 <BR>